caprifolium/dawn-chorus/README.md

 # dawn-chorus
 The creation of a first repository and a learning experience.
 Editing this README.md document in the public facing "dawn-chorus" repository.
+Replaced default branch 'main' with working branch 'first-light'.

 Sign-in.
 Correct spelling.
 Try out use of direct editing facility.
 Difficult, use 'kate'.